 As noted in the overview of financial statements, net position may serve over time as a useful indicator of the Water Utility's financial condition.
-In the case of the Water Utility, assets and deferred outflow of resources exceeded liabilities and deferred inflow of resources by \$111,808 and \$99,660 as of June 30, 2016 and 2015, respectively.
-A portion of the Water Utility's net position (99% and 114% as of June 30, 2016 and 2015, respectively) reflects its net investment in capital assets such as production, transmission, and distribution facilities, less any related outstanding debt used to acquire those assets, plus any remaining unspent bond proceeds.
+In the case of the Water Utility, assets and deferred outflow of resources exceeded liabilities and deferred inflow of resources by \$120,797 and \$111,808 as of June 30, 2017 and 2016, respectively.
+A portion of the Water Utility's net position (87% and 99% as of June 30, 2017 and 2016, respectively) reflects its net investment in capital assets such as production, transmission, and distribution facilities, less any related outstanding debt used to acquire those assets, plus any remaining unspent bond proceeds.
 The Water Utility uses these capital assets to provide services to customers; consequently, these assets are not available for future spending.
 Resources needed to repay the outstanding debt shown on the statement of net position must come from other sources such as operations since the capital assets themselves cannot be used to liquidate these long-term liabilities.
-Unrestricted net position was \$1,361 and negative \$13,864 as of June 30, 2016 and 2015.
-The negative unrestricted net position as of June 30, 2015 means no net position was available to meet the Water Utility's ongoing obligations to creditors and customers.
-This produced the uncommon result that the portion of Water Utility's net position reflecting its net investment in capital assets was greater than total net position.
+Unrestricted net position was \$15,369 and \$1,361 as of June 30, 2017 and 2016.